 Build your First Deep Learning Neural Network Model using Keras in Python

 Welcome to my first blog of learning.
-I have chosen my today’s topic as Neural Network because it is one of the most the fascinating deep learning model in the world of data science and starters in Data Science think that Neural Network is difficult and its understanding requires knowledge of neurons, perceptron and blaahhhh…There is nothing like that, I have been working on Neural Network for quite a few month now and realized that it is so easy.
+I have chosen my today’s topic as Neural Network because it is most the fascinating learning model in the world of data science and starters in Data Science think that Neural Network is difficult and its understanding requires knowledge of neurons, perceptron and blaahhhh…There is nothing like that, I have been working on Neural Network for quite a few month now and realized that it is so easy.
 I am just covering Artificial Neural Network in this tutorial and will come up with Convolutional Neural Network very soon.
 Follow below step to build your NN model.

 Data and Business Problem:

 Our basic aim is to predict customer churn for a certain bank i.e. which customer is going to leave this bank service.
 Dataset is small(for learning purpose) and contains 10000 rows with 14 columns.
 I am not explaining data in detail as dataset is self explanatory.
 You can download data from my drive.